Macroscopic Wave Propagation for 2D Lattice with Random Masses: Introduction

 where $\e_1=(1,0)$ and $\e_2=(0,1).$

-Here, $(j_1,j_2) \in \Z^2, t \in \R,$ and $\Delta $ is the usual discrete Laplacian on the integer lattice $\Z^2$.
 The $m(j_1,j_2)$ are independent and identically distributed random variables (i.i.d.)\@ contained almost surely in some interval $[a,b] \in \R^+$.
 There is a long history of studying such lattices, especially when the masses or constants of elasticity vary periodically \cite{Brillouin}, since they can provide simplified models for investigating physical phenomena arising in more complex systems.
 We are interested in understanding to what degree approximations to the wave equation are still valid, since random coefficients could in principle be used to model impurities.
 The system is well understood when the masses are either constant or periodic with respect to $(j_1,j_2)$ \cite{Mielke}, but for a 2D lattice most of what is known for the random problem is for weak randomness \cite{Spohn} or numerical \cite{Porter}.
 Much has already been said about the continuous versions of \eqref{Main2}.
 For an extensive resource, see \cite{Papanicolau}.
 Note that rates of convergence are rarely addressed.
 Furthermore almost sure convergence results in the discrete setting require different techniques.
 In the continuous setting convergence can be achieved more directly through the law of large numbers.
-In our setting, one must define what one means mean by convergence, and this is why we prove convergence through ``coarse-graining", which is used in \cite{Mielke} to prove convergence in the periodic problem.
+In our setting, one must define what is meant by convergence, and this is why we prove convergence through ``coarse-graining", which is used in \cite{Mielke} to prove convergence in the periodic problem.
 To achieve a rigorous rate of convergence, one must have bounds on the stochastic error terms.
 In \cite{McGinnis}, the law of the iterated logarithm was used.
 Here we use the theory of sub-Gaussian random variables.

 For initial conditions whose wavelength and amplitude is $O(\ep^{-1})$ with $\ep$ a small positive number, we prove that the $\ell^2$ norm of the differences between true solutions and appropriately scaled solutions to the wave equation is almost surely $O(\ep^{-1-\sigma})$, where $\sigma$ is any small positive number.
 While such an absolute error diverges as $\ep \to 0^+,$ it happens that this is enough to establish an almost sure convergence of the macroscopic dynamics within the coarse-graining setting.